Jeffryin/Motion-Estimator/README.md

 After verification of the RTL code, the design is taken to the ASIC flow starting with front-end synthesis and timing check, followed by back-end physical design involving placement, clock-tree synthesis, and routing.
 The parasitics will be extracted from layout for final timing check using prime-time.
 Efforts will be made to improve the design in terms of power consumption and area, while meeting the timing.

 ## References

+## Tools Used
+- Synopsys
+- Synopsys Design Compiler
+- PrimeTime

+### Side Note:
+This project is for the Advanced Digital Design class taken in San Francisco State University, and most directories are from the school server.